andywhale/front-end-york/content/about.md

 description: Front End York Explained
 ---

-## Is it just for Front End Developers?
+## Is it just for Front-end Developers?

 No.